jerryvarghese1/bpsci/examples/README.md

 - The ```.blend``` file contains the final Blender file with code already in the Scripting tab of Blender and already run.
 This is the final product.
 - The ```.py``` file is the script that is run from within Blender (in the scripting tab).
 One can observe that it is the same code as what is in the ```.blend``` file's Scripting tab.
 - The ```.csv``` file is the source data from the simulations.

+### Tips and Tricks
+- ```dyn_obj``` does not create an object.
+It can only modify an existing object.
+- If you have complex interconnected systems, try using Blender's ```Empty``` object, either programmatically or by using the GUI.
+An empty (or any Blender object, for that matter) treats its parent as an inertial frame
+- All Euler angle sequences must be converted to quaternion form.
+The examples show how to do this, as it is easier to simulate rotational dynamics in Euler angle form.